amamitpandey/tuts/Java/Java_8.md

 ```

 #### Anonymous function :
-no access modifier, no name, no castType, no signature and optional return type.
+no access modifier, no name, no castType, no signature and optional return type. also called lamda expresion.

 ### Functional interface(FI) :
 Ex :